Today, we’re going to show you the top 10 WordPress alternatives to ensure you have the best tools to build your dream site.

 The trade-off for this easy promotion is that users aren’t given full ownership and control of their websites.
 For the most part, you’re not really able to alter how your site looks, and it’s quite difficult to make your blog stand out from others on Medium.
 It’s best to think of Medium as a place to publish your work, rather than a place to build a personal website.

 Publishing on Medium is completely free.
 This means you don’t have to take care of domain and hosting costs, which can be a big saving in the long run.
-However, there’s no way to monetise your Medium blog, and you’ll have to put up with any ads that the platform decides t place on your pages.
+However, there’s no way to monetise your Medium blog, and you’ll have to put up with any ads that the platform decides to place on your pages.

 Pros: